This policy governs the application process and conditions for registration to the Accredited Practitioner Register™ (the “Register”).

-These standards define the current requirements of the Register in terms of what is considered as appropriate in terms of minimum levels of qualification for membership.
-An up-to-date outline on the Register’s Standards of Education and Training is available on the website.
+These standards define the requirements of the Register in terms of what is considered as appropriate in terms of minimum and appropriate levels of qualification for membership.

 For those seeking to register the provision of Equine Facilitated Interactions supported by therapeutic practices (i.e. Equine Facilitated Psychotherapy, Equine Facilitated Therapy or Equine Facilitated Counselling) copies of appropriate professional qualifications need to be supplied along with their application, as well as confirmation of any other accredited register memberships.

-Applicants who do not hold a qualification recognised by the Register at this time can request an equivalence decision review.
+Applicants who do not hold a qualification recognised by the Register can request an equivalence decision review.

-For non-Athena, and non-regulated qualifications we will consider a review if requested.
+For non-Athena, and non-regulated qualifications we will undertake a review if requested.
 The Register’s approach to such reviews is defined under the framework for Defining Education Standards,

 Application: £ 75